geshan/public-speaking/README.md

 | 01-Apr-2016 | [CodeMotion Dubai 2016](https://dubai2016.codemotionworld.com/) 🇦🇪                                                                | [Embrace chatops, stop installing deployment software](https://www.slideshare.net/geshan/embrace-chatops-stop-installing-deployment-software-draft-1)                                                                         | [link](https://www.youtube.com/watch?v=GVa1I2QiZs4)             | ~40        | [here](https://geshan.com.np/blog/2016/04/embrace-chatops-stop-installing-deployment-software/)                                  |

-* I have not included some talks done internally for places I work or worked for and when I spoke at Colleges.
+* I have not included some talks done internally for places I work or worked for and when I spoke at colleges in Kathmandu, Nepal.
 * A longer (but less organized) list is available on by [blog](https://geshan.com.np/blog/categories/talks/) with talks from as early as [2010](https://geshan.com.np/blog/2010/08/drupal-non-technical-introduction-at/).